wlee221/segment-intersection/README.md

 * `n` rows of coordinates `px py rx ry` of blue segments.

 ### Source file description
+*Note*: See README.md in impl/ to see algorithm input, output, and complexity details.

 ##### SI1: brute_force
 `brute_force.cpp` reads the test file and counts the number of red/blue intersection and checks if it matches `k`.
 It checks every pair of red and blue segments and checks for intersection.
 If the number of intersection matches `k`, then program outputs `VERIFIED`.
 Otherwise, it outputs the number of computed intersections.